teamoxiar/QueueForgen/README.md

 ### 🌟 "Where Blockchain Meets Neural Networks"

-FluxThread represents the convergence of blockchain technology and neural network visualization, creating a unique window into the living, learning ecosystem of digital transactions.
+QueueForgen represents the convergence of blockchain technology and neural network visualization, creating a unique window into the living, learning ecosystem of digital transactions.